alex-battikha/Email-Bot-Python/README.md

 # Email-Bot-Python
-An email bot that will email every college in the United States asking for a free t-shirt :) Everything is written in python and can be run through your command line inserting the file names.
+An email bot that will email every college in the United States asking for a free t-shirt :) Inspired by hoppuman.
+Everything is written in python and can be run through your command line inserting the file names.